overvis/opencart-plugins/Catalog-display/README.md

     Extensions -> Extensions Installer -> Upload
     ```

-4. Install the plugin:
+4. Reload plugins cache (Blue button in the upper right corner):

     ```
+    Extensions -> Modifications
+    ```

+5. Install the plugin:

+    ```
     Extensions -> Extensions -> Modules -> Catalog display -> Install
     ```

-8. Find the layout of the page where you want to paste catalog:
+6. Find the layout of the page where you want to paste catalog:

     ```
     Design -> Layouts -> *Layout name* -> Edit
     ```

-9. Select the plugin in the drop-down list of the section you need.
+7. Select the plugin in the drop-down list of the section you need.

-10. Save changes.
+8. Save changes.

 ## How to add products to catalog